 Al Aqaba's children are the heart of the kindergarten and the kindergarten is the heart of the village.
 It is a vibrant place serving 132 students a year from Al Aqaba Village and the surrounding area.
 However, early childhood education is not funded in Palestine and many families in the West Bank's Jordan Valley cannot afford to send their children to school.
 We ask your help to give scholarships to needy students so that they will share the important opportunity kindergarten affords.

-These schools are truly the heart of the village, keeping it standing despite demolition orders.
+Al Aqaba's kindergarten has drawn worldwide support, keeping the village standing despite demolition orders.
 The future of this village depends upon their students.
 Parents are very poor and cannot pay the stipend for their child's start in school.
-In addition, the children need the stability that schools provides given the very real challenges they and their families face.
-The addition of talented, college-age teachers brings enthusiasm but your support is needed to bring young teachers to this rural area.
+In addition, the children need the stability that schools provides given the very real challenges they and their families face with demolitions ongoing just outside the village.

 Movement is constrained in the West Bank.
-Our visiting teachers are emissaries from the rest of the world.
-Their job is to expand the horizon for the children of Al Aqaba.
-Twenty years from now, these children will be multilingual and will have self-confidence, valuable job and communication skills, with a commitment to peace-making, learned in a village that continues to welcome people who care.
+Teachers are emissaries from the rest of the world whose job is to expand the horizons of the children of Al Aqaba.
+Twenty years from now, these children will be multilingual and will have self-confidence, valuable job and communication skills, with a commitment to peace-making, learned in a village that continues to welcome all people who care.
 Education stipends will allow the poorest families from the countryside to participate.

 Total Funding Goal: £37,122